Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Here are some key takeaways.

-You’re not imagining it - the expectations and conversations we have about pregnancy are heavily body and baby-focused, which can unintentionally eclipse the identity exploration of expecting mothers
+You’re not imagining it - the expectations and conversations we have about pregnancy are heavily body and baby-focused, which can unintentionally overshadow the identity support and exploration of expecting mothers.

-Everyone has a matrescence journey that includes ups and downs and takes time, compassion and patience - just like any other new identity in your life
+Every mother has a matrescence journey that takes time, compassion and patience - just like any other new identity in your life.

-There’s no right way or timeline for matrescence, but introducing space for it as early as pregnancy can help expecting folks self-reflect, create honest connections, and experience support for their whole selves, ultimately supporting their mental health during pregnancy and postpartum
+There’s no right way or timeline for matrescence, but allowing space for it as early as pregnancy can help expecting people self-reflect, create honest connections, and experience support for their whole selves, ultimately supporting their mental health during pregnancy and postpartum.

 Seek connection and support either informally or formally.
 Opportunities to share stories, vent, validate, ask questions, experiences ups and downs, and process can make the biggest difference.
 Whether this is with friends and family, online anonymous forums, making time during baby showers, or in therapy - identity exploration never happens solo and you don’t need to go it alone.

 In Part 1, I focused on introducing the idea of matrescence and how helpful it can be to bring into your experience of pregnancy.
-If you’re noticing obstacles, avoidance, or strong, distressing emotions coming up as you think of yourself as a mother, read on in Part 2 where I cover what can make matrescence challenging.
+If you’re noticing ambivalence, confusion, avoidance, or strong, distressing emotions coming up as you think of yourself as a mother, read on in Part 2 where I cover what can make matrescence challenging once you’ve decided to give it space.

 References: